About the Film:

 One of the artists is another Martin, said in the French way though.
 He showed me a few ideas and I told him what I liked and what I didn’t.

 The music is telling the story of a generic system in a superposition, via several tones heard at the same time.
-With the musician we used to call it a cat just out of the usual Schödinger’s cat reference.
+With the musician we used to call it a cat just out of the usual Schrödinger’s cat reference.
 Then eventually it stuck and we used cats in the video.
-By the way the other artist, Ulysse, has something about cats.
+The other artist, Ulysse, has something about cats.
 In his apartment there is a sculpture of like 100 chinese fortune cats waving at him.

 How did the two components come together?